JJSanch/Homework/README.md

 # Jonathan Sanchez

 ## Hello!
 I am an early career Data Analyst currently upskilling through Savvy Coders Data Analytics + Python bootcamp, and I work in the biotech industry.
-Currently located in SoCal
+Currently located in Southern California.

 ### List of Goals for this Data Analytics course...
      -  Gain an understanding of the full Data Analytics Lifecycle.